LEARNING

 At the heart of the New Curriculum for Wales are the 12 Pedagogical Principles and 4 Purposes.
 We have a responsibility to create Authentic Learning Experiences and develop Lifelong Learners.

-The redesign of our Independent Learning policy has been key in our response to this.
+The redesign of our Independent Learning approaches have been key in our response to this.
 We want, as a school, to place real emphasis on the idea of students taking responsibility for and having ownership of the learning which they carry out independently.
 For this to work, they need to be allowed flexibility to approach their studies in their own ways.

 There is a great deal of current research on this topic, which suggests that the educational value of ‘homework’ is dubious.
 Numerous schools have moved to the idea of it being optional or have discarded the idea altogether.
-However, we disagree, for the following reasons:
+However, we believe the following:

 Practicalities